Reducing Alert Noise: Composite Alerting and Conditional Logic in Graphite

 • request rate can dip temporarily due to uneven traffic distribution

-2: Introducing Composite Alerting
+2: Using Composite Alerting

 Composite alerting allows you to define alerts based on multiple conditions instead of a single threshold.